chjackson/survextrap/README.md

 * More experience and examples of using it with real external data, including a vignette that lists how to implement all previously-suggested approaches for extrapolation with external data.

 * Recommendations for how to use cure and relative survival together, and consider whether these need to be extended.
 For example, uncertainty in the background hazard, with non-proportional hazards with study population (additive or more flexible?)

-* Non-proportional hazards models.
-This is expected to be computationally difficult, and I'm not sure of the best approach.
-Would it be easier in the GLM formulation (at the cost of a discrete-time approximation)?

 * Explain relation to dynamic GLMs as used by [Kearns et al](https://doi.org/10.1177%2F0272989X19873661) and related papers.
 Can "random walk" principles used in their dynamic model inspire a sensible prior for hazard changes?